jivaniv/CS330_Project_Ivaniv/README.md

 random numbers.
 After each number, the code checks if the access code (182824) has been entered.
 This test is repeated 100 times to obtain significant results.
 The code ouputs the minimum, maximum, and average number of symbols generated before the access code is entered.

-To run these to .py files:
+To run these to .py files in your terminal:

 git clone https://github.com/jivaniv/CS330_Project_Ivaniv.git

 cd CS330_Project_Ivaniv.git

 python Ivaniv_J_part1.py

 python Ivaniv_J_part2.py

+Generate unit test coverage in your terminal:

+pip install coverage

+coverage run Ivaniv_J_part1.py unittest discover or coverage run Ivaniv_J_part2.py unittest discover

+coverage report -m

+//

 This code has been tested in google collab, visual studio code, and my mac's local terminal.

-how to generate unit test coverage,